damienjburks/common-cloud-controls/docs/governance/content-standards-and-practices/markdown/linting-guidelines.md

 ## Disabled Rules

+- **Print Width**: The `printWidth` rule is set to `10000`, effectively disabling line wrapping since lines will not be wrapped until they reach 10,000 characters.

 ## Conclusion

 Following these Markdown linting guidelines will help maintain a standard style across all our documents.
 Consistent formatting not only improves readability but also creates a professional appearance for all our communications.
 We encourage all contributors to adhere to these practices to ensure clarity and uniformity in our documentation.